Durham University Solar Car: Mechanical Design

 Ortus is a 4 wheeled asymmetric catamaran.
 It is left hand drive.
 The battery is situated in-between the two off side wheels of the car.

 The front wheels are both steered.
 Due to how narrow both vertically drafted aerofoils of the car are, sections of bodywork open to allow for the steering to achieve full lock without the tyres rubbing on the internal surface of the car.
 The front suspension is double wishbone, and the rear suspension are both carbon fibre forked trailing arm.
 The rear left wheel is powered.
 Wheels were metal and ran Schwalbe tyres.

 Electrical Design

 The vehicle was designed specifically for a 4 m^{2} solar collector, using the same solar cells as was used on the 2017 car.
 This would be the third event for the solar cells used on Ortus.
 Energy storage was provided by 420 18650 lithium-ion cells.

-Durham continued to produce their own motors to be ran on the 2019 car, electrically similar to the 2017 entrant's powertrain, but featuring sculpted backirons.
+Durham continued to produce their own motors to be run on the 2019 car, electrically similar to the 2017 entrant's powertrain, but featuring sculpted backirons.